-Paul has been recognised for expertise and ranked highly in the Legal 500 over a number of years as a notable practitioner in litigation /insurance disputes / Professional Negligence.
+J Paul Sykes is a Solicitor who has been recognised for expertise and ranked highly in the Legal 500 over a number of years including as a notable lawyer in litigation / insurance disputes / professional negligence.

 “…Paul Sykes, who ‘puts in a tremendous amount of work’, successfully defended Glassbrooks in a £7.5m professional negligence claim…” 2015 Legal 500